AdobeXD/plugin-samples/design/user-interface/sticker-sheet.md

 # Plugin sticker sheet
 This sticker sheet will cover the different UI surfaces available to plugins.
-It also includes examples of UI elements you can use to build your own plugin.
+It also includes UI kits (MacOS and Windows) you can use to build your own plugin.

 Download the latest version from the Plugin Design Assets Github repository.

 #### [Download from GitHub](https://github.com/AdobeXD/plugin-design-assets/blob/master/Sticker_sheet_XD_plugins.xd?raw=true "Download from GitHub repo")